The Assault on Truth: Overview

-The Assault on Truth provoked controversy and aroused massive publicity.
+The Assault on Truth provoked controversy and prompted massive publicity.
 The book received notice in publications such as Newsweek, Maclean's, The New York Times Book Review, and New Statesman and Society.
 In Maclean's, the book was described as the latest in a series of attacks on psychoanalysis, and Masson was quoted saying, "I think that as a result of my findings, we should give up on psychoanalysis as a means of helping people."
 In The New York Times Book Review, the critic Harold Bloom described the book as "dubious".
 In New Statesman and Society, Jenny Turner dismissed the book, accusing Masson of spite, misreadings, and making inept arguments.

 The book received attention and endorsement from some feminists.
 The feminist lawyer Catharine MacKinnon described The Assault on Truth as a revealing discussion of Freud.
 However, the critic Camille Paglia criticized feminists for their interest in Masson's work, deeming it part of an obsession with exposing the failings of great figures.
 Porter described the book as "tendentious", but a necessary corrective to The Life and Work of Sigmund Freud, a work that in his view depicted Freud in an overly positive way.
 He observed that it received a mixed response because of the circumstances surrounding its publication, which included the growing public distrust of psychoanalysis since the 1960s, especially among feminists, and that it was condemned by psychoanalysts and their supporters.
 Commentators supportive of psychoanalysis who criticized the book include the historian Peter Gay, the philosopher Richard Wollheim, the historian Paul Robinson, the social theorist Anthony Elliott, and the psychoanalyst Kurt R. Eissler.
 Gay called the book a "sensational polemic" and wrote that Masson had confused discussion of Freud's seduction theory and that Masson's suggestions about why Freud abandoned the theory were preposterous.
 Wollheim wrote that the book was a vehement work that presented questionable conclusions.